Normans in Sicily

 "On the other hand the king of England gave Tancred that best of swords which the Britons call Caliburne (or Excalibur, as it is called in the "Idylls of the King"), formerly the sword of Arthur, once the noble king of England.
 Moreover king Tancred gave the king of England four great ships that they call ursers and fifteen galleys; and when the king of England was departing he brought him on his way as far as Taormina, two stages from Catania."

-Fitzwilliam Museum, The Normans in Sicily and Southern Italy
+The Normans in Sicily Project

 The Crusades of Richard I: 1189-92, Thomas Andrew Archer, 1912